rust-lang/book/src/ch09-03-to-panic-or-not-to-panic.md

 `Guess`, which ensures there's no way for a `Guess` to have a `value` that hasn't been checked by the conditions in the constructor.

-A function that takes as an argument or returns only numbers between 1 and 100 could then declare in its signature that it takes a `Guess` rather than a `u32`, and wouldn't need to do any additional checks in its body.
+A function that has a parameter or returns only numbers between 1 and 100 could then declare in its signature that it takes or returns a `Guess` rather than a `u32`, and wouldn't need to do any additional checks in its body.

 ## Summary